Lennart Ramme

 Research Interests

 In my research, I focus on the ocean's role in the global carbon cycle and the climate, investigating time scales from decades to millenia, over which the ocean is the dominant driver of the dynamics within the Earth system.
-The main tools I use are complex Earth system models like ICON-ESM and MPI-ESM, where many processes are represented and interact with each other, but also simpler idealized models, which are helpful to understand individual processes within the system.
+The main tools I use are complex Earth system models like ICON-ESM and MPI-ESM, often in combination with idealized box models, which are helpful to understand individual processes within the system.

 During my PhD, I studied these aspects in the context of the Marinoan snowball Earth and the supergreenhouse climate in its aftermath.
 One of the main outcomes of this work was the quantification of how the ocean responds to excessive amounts of atmospheric CO2 in a scenario of rapid warming during the deglaciation of a snowball Earth - in some ways an extreme version of modern climate change.